 Triangle of supply chain performance

-Even if it seems logical, in the reality of the field, it can be more complicated.
-In order to help you, we will focus on the service level, how to measure it to be able to improve it, no matter your industry.
+It seems obvious, yet on the ground, it is more complicated.
+In order to help you, we will focus on the service level: how to measure it and how to improve it. (no matter your industry).

 Measure your customer service level